-Create Assessment ID
+Create Assessment ID (Click here)

 NOTE: New Student Only.
 Returning students can proceed to Step 2.

-Complete your Reading and Math Assessment (practice) Exams
+Complete your Reading and Math Assessment (practice) Exams.

 HSE assessment tests in Reading and Math are held every Wednesday from 10am to 6pm by appointment.
 The two practice Reading and Math tests will take about an hour each to complete.
 These are initial practice exams to help you determine your readiness and amount of preparation support needed to pass the official HiSET® or GED state exam.
 Please Note: You will need to use a Windows, Mac, Chromebook computer or an iPad to begin testing.

-NOTE: Group orientations for this Fall semester have ended.
-To schedule a one-on-one orientation or for general questions on how to get started in the HSE program, please contact HSE Coordinator, Javier Corrales at (949) 336-2457 or email email@example.com.
+For general questions on how to get started in the HSE program, please contact HSE Coordinator, Javier Corrales at (949) 336-2457 or email firstname.lastname@example.org.

 - Students must complete a Saddleback College application.